All Episodes

 But he's doing the cover story.

-The cover story.
+The cover story?

-Well, now wonder why it didn't occur to Newsweek to ask Obama to weigh in on the Google China problem.
+Well, now I wonder why it didn't occur to Newsweek to ask Obama to weigh in on the Google China problem.

 Why did they only ask him to weigh in on the Haiti earthquake?